scribe-public/sample-policies/docs/v2/initiatives/rules/sarif/evidence-exists.md

 :::warning
 Rule requires evaluation with a target.
 Without one, it will be **disabled** unless the `--all-evidence` flag is provided.
 :::

+## Mitigation
+By confirming that all required evidence exists, this rule guarantees that the outputs from various security scans  (such as vulnerability assessments, configuration checks, and static analysis) are fully represented as evidence.

 ## Evidence Requirements
 | Field | Value |